Great Barr Park Colony, Staffordshire

 Females at the colony provided the domestic labour of the establishment, such as kitchen and laundry work and sewing.

 After 1948, the site joined the National health Service as St. Margaret's Hospital.
 The Hall was vacated in 1978 although other buildings continued in use until the 1990s.
 After falling into dereliction, the site is now being redeveloped with all the old buildings being demolished.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- Walsall Local History Centre, Essex Street, Walsall WS2 7AS.
+- Walsall Local History Centre, Lichfield Street Hub, Lichfield Street, Walsall WS1 1TR.

 - Higginbotham, Peter The Workhouse Encyclopedia (2014, The History Press)